-Tetras come in dozens of varieties, each with its own individual touches.
+Tetras come in dozens of varieties, each with their own individual touches.
 Tetras are schooling fish and a group of them brings a lot of life and fun to a tank.
 They come in a variety of sizes and temperaments, as well as a rainbow of colors.
 Let’s look at some of the most popular types of Tetras!

 1. Neon Tetra

 Neon Tetras are one of the most popular freshwater aquarium fish, available in fish stores across the world.
 They are easy to care for and peaceful, making them a great option for new fish keepers.
 They can grow to 2.5 inches in length, although most do not reach this size, and they can live to be 8 years old.
 They have a bright blue stripe running horizontally down the body and a bright red stripe running part of the length of the body and onto the tail.
 They have areas of translucence on their bodies, making them quite a sight to see.